ulfsri/neris-api-client/README.md

 ## Additional Information
 To ask a question, make a suggestion, or otherwise get help with the NERIS API Client, please visit [the NERIS helpdesk](https://neris.atlassian.net/servicedesk/customer/portals).

+**Beta sandbox users**:
+- Be sure to use the `test` environment with the NERIS API Client.
+You will not be able to authenticate requests in the other environments.
+- For the beta testing period, your user is only authorized to perform actions on behalf of the FSRI Fire Department `FD24027214`.